Welcome to Quincy College!

 Congratulations on your acceptance to the nursing program at Quincy College!
 Our nursing programs are all highly competitive so you should be proud of your accomplishments thus far.
 Please review all the information below carefully to get started on your academic journey at Quincy College.

-Attendance at New Student Orientation is required for all incoming nursing students.
-You can view the dates, times, and locations on the New Student Orientation page,and choose the orientation that works best for you.
+Accepted nursing students are also expected to attend the General New Student Orientation.
+You can view the dates, times, and locations on the New Student Orientation page, and choose the orientation that works best for you.

 Please bring your Massachusetts Driver’s License, Massachusetts, Identification Card, or US Passport AND a copy of the front and back of this item to Orientation.